tpmccallum/ethereum_database_research_and_testing/leveldb/leveldb.md

 - introduce the Patricia Trie data structure which Ethereum uses exclusively
 - learn how Ethereum implements the Patricia Trie data structure inside leveldb
 - learn about Ethereum's leveldb structure
-- provide a step by step guide on installing a testbed for Ethereum and leveldb (using Ubuntu Linux 16.04LTS)
+- provide a step by step guide on installing a test-bed for Ethereum and leveldb (using Ubuntu Linux 16.04LTS)
-- provide justification for using an Ethereum private network for the testbed (as apposed to the mainnet or testnets)
+- provide justification for using an Ethereum private network for the test-bed (as apposed to the main-net or testnets)
 - configure and run Ethereum on a private network
 - configure Ethereum to mine on the private network
 - execute transactions and smart contracts on the Ethereum private network
 - explore Ethereum's application data storage layer, leveldb, before and after activity to discover how it works

 # Blockchain "state"
 Ethereum is essentially a transaction-based "state" machine.
 The Ethereum blockchain begins life with a genesis state.
 You may remember the genesis block from other blockchain implementations such as bitcoin.
-From the genesis point onwards, the state, or the cononical version of the Ethereum world, is continually altered.
+From the genesis point onward, the state, or the canonical version of the Ethereum world, is continually altered.
 For example, account balances, which are stored in the state, change as transactions take place.

 The state is not stored in the blocks of the Ethereum blockchain.
 The blocks function as a journal; a record of transactions.
 One of the key features of the blockchain is immutability.
 Once blocks are mined they are never updated.
 It  makes sense then, that permanent data like mined transactions would be stored separately from data like ephemeral account balances.
 We will learn more about this when we cover Ethereum's data structure.